Early Lung Cancer Screening Program

 Hoag Lung Screening Service – Is a Lung Screening Right for You?

 Hoag also offers a service focused on the discussion and assessment if lung cancer screening is right for you.
-This appointment with a nurse practitioner reviews medical history, lung health history, among other things, to complete this Shared Decision Making step.
+This appointment with a nurse navigator reviews medical history, lung health history, among other things, to complete this Shared Decision Making step.
 Your physician may refer you to this service, or you can refer yourself.
-To schedule a Shared Decision Making appointment through Hoag’s Lung Screening Service, please call 888-835-8772.
+To schedule a Shared Decision Making appointment through Hoag’s Lung Screening Program, please call 949-7-CANCER.

 For More Information